DanielDobromylskyj/ScrapMechanicTileEditor/README.md

+# Scrap Mechanic Tile Editor!

+This project aims to create a python module to edit/create and maybe view a scrap mechanic .tile file.
+I am a LONG way of completing this, Yet as of 18/07/25 basic terrain functions work including materials, colours and heights!
+I plan to add much more to this, and more documention on how to use it, and on the .tile format in general If you have infomation on how the .tile format works not currently in this module please say!

 # File format (.tile)
 > **_NOTE:_** A large amount of infomation about the .tile format has been collected from [QuestionableM's SM-Converter](https://github.com/QuestionableM/SM-Converter/)